PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/governance-mvp.md

 ![Example of Incremental Governance MVP](../../../_images/governance/governance-mvp-implementation-flow.png)

-This implementation can also be described using a simple checklist.
+This implementation can also be described using a simple checklist:

 1. Solicit decisions regarding core dependencies: Identity, Network, and Encryption.
-2. Determine pattern to be used during Corporate Policy Enforcement
+2. Determine the pattern to be used during corporate policy enforcement.
-3. Determine appropriate governance patterns: Resource Consistency, Resource Tagging, Log & Reporting
+3. Determine the appropriate governance patterns for the Resource Consistency, Resource Tagging, and Loging and Reporting disciplines.
 4. Implement the governance tools aligned to the chosen policy enforcement pattern to apply the dependent decisions and governance decisions.

 ## Dependent decisions

-The following decisions come from teams outside of the Cloud Governance Team.
+The following decisions come from teams outside of the Cloud Governance team.
 The implementation of each will come from those same teams.
-However, the Cloud Governance Team is responsible for implementing a solution to validate that those implementations are consistently applied.
+However, the Cloud Governance team is responsible for implementing a solution to validate that those implementations are consistently applied.

-### Identity baseline
+### Identity Baseline

 Identity Baseline is the fundamental starting point for all governance.
 Before attempting to apply governance, identity must be established.
 The established identity strategy will then be enforced by the governance solutions.
 In this governance journey, the Identity Management team implements the **Directory Synchronization** pattern: